Spin-Orbit Coupling Induced Back-action Cooling in Cavity-Optomechanics with a Bose-Einstein Condensate: ATOMIC DENSITY-NOISE SPECTRUM

-where $X(\omega)$ represents modified susceptibilities for atomic-modes.
-Fig. 3 illustrates behavior of spin-$\uparrow$ and spin-$\downarrow$ atomic-modes DNS as a function of $\Delta/\omega_m$ and $\omega/\omega_m$.
-The influence of SO-coupling on atomic back-action of light will not only modify intra-cavity field but also influence the temperature of atomic-modes.
-Fig. 3(a) demonstrates $S_\uparrow(\omega,\Delta)$ in the absence of SO-coupling $\alpha=0\pi\omega_m$, showing similar behavior as presented in ref. \cite{peter2,Pater06}, however, the presence of inter-species and intra-species interaction will modify DNS.
-Both the cooling as well as heating mechanisms are observable corresponding to the width and height of $S_\uparrow(\omega,\Delta)$, because area under the curve is connected to the temperature of side-mode.
-One can observe a semi-circular structure appearing with increase in system detuning $\Delta/\omega_m$, because of the red-shift in the peak frequency of $S_\uparrow(\omega,\Delta)$.
-Height of the structure initially decreases with increase in detuning $\Delta/\omega_m$ towards frequency $\omega/\omega_m$ but shortly, again starts rising with detuning $\Delta/\omega_m$.
+The inclusion of SO-coupling in trapped-atoms modifies atomic back-action generated by the interaction of intra-cavity radiation pressure with BEC.
+These modifications enhance the cavity induced self-regulatory mechanism of atomic mode.
+In the absence of SO-coupling ($\alpha/\omega_m=0\pi$), both $S_\uparrow(\omega,\Delta)$ and $S_\downarrow(\omega,\Delta)$ behave in a similar way as shown in Fig.\ref{fig2}(a) and \ref{fig2}(d) \cite{peter2,Pater06}, where $\alpha=\tilde{\alpha}\pmb{k_x}$ is the effective strength of SO-coupling.
+Both the cooling as well as heating mechanisms are observable because area under $S_\uparrow(\omega,\Delta)$ describes the effective temperature of atomic mode, as shown in effective temperature calculation of mechanical mirror in next section.
+One can observe a semi-circular structure appearing with the increase in $\Delta/\omega_m$ caused by the red-shift in the peak frequency of $S_\uparrow(\omega,\Delta)$.
+Height of the structure initially decreases with increase in $\Delta/\omega_m$ towards $\omega/\omega_m$ but shortly again starts rising along the semi-circular structure.
 The optimal cooling is achieved at $\Delta=\omega_m/2$ with a considerable shrink in the area underneath atomic DNS.
-However, in presence of SO-coupling $\alpha/\omega_m$, the height of semi-circular structure appearing in $S_\uparrow(\omega,\Delta)$ is suppressed because of the topological-feature emerging in dressed-states modifying intra-cavity energy-levels, as can be seen in Fig. 3(b) and Fig. 3(c), where the strength of SO-coupling is $\alpha=150\pi\omega_m$ and $\alpha=250\pi\omega_m$, respectively.
-The optimal cooling point is now being shifted to $\Delta=1\omega_m$.
-The existence of SO-coupling not only decreases the area underneath $S_\uparrow(\omega,\Delta)$ but also suppresses the radius of that semi-circular structure providing control over the low temperature dynamics of atomic states.